nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 Step 3.
 The routing algorithm is now performed for each of the blocks in the array list in order.
 Each execution of the routing algorithm returns a string which is then appended to the end of an Array list. <br />
 Step 4.
 The arraylist of the days schedule, and the arraylist that contains the routes from the routing algorithm are then output through Daily Route Ui <br />

-The following image shows the sequence diagram in which the show day command is implemented
+The following image shows the sequence diagram in which the showDailyRoute command is executed.
 ![img.png](images/showday.png)

-Given below is an example usage scenario and how the clearDailyRoute mechanism behaves at each step.
+Given below is an example usage scenario and how the deleteDailyRoute mechanism behaves at each step.

 Step 1.
 The user launches the application.<br />
 Step 2.
 The user executes `delete daily route` command.
 UI will then show the selectable days if applicable and prompt the user `Select entry:`  to input a day index.
 If there are no days scheduled, the UI will print `"There are no daily routes planned!"` <br />
 Step 3.
 The `addDailyRoute(day, schedule)` method is then called with the selected day as day, and an empty array list as the schedule.
 The selectable day boolean flag for the day is set to false in the DailyRoute object, and the schedule mapped to the day is cleared.<br />
 Step 4.
 The String `"Got it!
 Successfully cleared [DAY]'s schedule!"` is output through Daily Route Ui <br />

-The following image shows the sequence diagram in which the DeleteDailyRoute command is implemented
+The following image shows the sequence diagram in which the deleteDailyRoute command is executed.
 ![img.png](images/clearday.png)

 ### 3.3.
 Finding The Shortest Route Feature
 #### Current Implementation